reframe-hpc/reframe/docs/manpage.rst

    This option is relevant only to the ``filelog`` `logging handler <config_reference.html#the-filelog-log-handler>`__.

-   This option can also be set using the :envvar:`RFM_PERFLOG_DIR` environment variable or the :js:attr:`basedir` logging handler configuration parameter.
+   This option can also be set using the :envvar:`RFM_PERFLOG_DIR` environment variable or the :attr:`~config.logging.handlers_perflog..filelog..basedir` logging handler configuration parameter.

 .. option:: --prefix=DIR